 Professional advice can help you chart a course for success.

 * A minimum drawdown rate only applies if you have an account-based pension (ABP).
-Minimum drawdown rates for ABP were halved in 2020-21 in response to COVID-19, e.g. for a member aged 65-74 the temporary minimum drawdown rate is 2%, not 4%.
-More details are available here.
+Minimum drawdown rates for ABP were halved in 2020-21 in response to COVID-19, e.g. for a member aged 65-74 the temporary minimum drawdown rate is 2%, not 4%. this was extended for the 2021/22 financial year.

 ^As at 30 September 2020